EduardoRodriguesF/quartz/doc/quartz.1.md

 Switch to an endpoint by its handle.
 Using an endpoint allows for operations like *send*, *edit* and other endpoint commands.

 ## send
-Sends the request using the current endpoint and outputs the response.
+Send the request using the current endpoint and outputs the response.

 ## rm, remove <*HANDLE*>...
-Deletes the specified handle recursively.
+Delete the specified handle recursively.

 ## show [*HANDLE*]...
 Display the *endpoint.toml* file of the specified endpoint.